MeniViner/tic-tac-toe/README.md

 | made with java in android studio.

 Here is a little color-palette-favorite game in Android studio.
-Written for our end-of-course project with our favorite lecturer.
+Written for our end-of-course project.

 ## Game Screens